 While investing in property might be one of the safest and most profitable ways to invest £50k wisely, it isn’t entirely without risk.
 This is because the housing market, like the stock market, is subject to price corrections and crashes (just think back to the 2008 financial crisis).
-However, the property market does tend to perform well against FTSE investment options.
+However, the property market does tend to perform well against FTSE investment options, as this graph shows:

 If you choose to invest your £50k in property, you’ll need to offset your earnings against any capital gains and income tax.
 Investing in property may only provide optimum returns when you have next to no mortgage in the buy-to-let sector.